mybonk/mybonk-wiki/README.md

 We are going to use krops, it is also used by the underlying nix-bitcoin, let's not reinvent the wheel.

-First read [this very well written article](https://tech.ingolf-wagner.de/nixos/krops/) to get a high level understanding of how krops works, we are going to perform the steps together in the next few steps.
+First read [this very well written article](https://tech.ingolf-wagner.de/nixos/krops/) to get a high level understanding of how krops works, here we are going to perform the steps together.

 As you can read krops relies on ssh passwordless login, we have configured this in an earlier section let's move on: